What are the dates and times of this year’s festival?

 Where does it take place?

-The festival is held at Sarehole Mill, Colebank Road, Hall Green, Birmingham B13 0BD.
+The festival is usually held at Sarehole Mill, Colebank Road, Hall Green, Birmingham B13 0BD.
 For more information about travel to the festival, visit our getting here page.

 What ages is it appropriate for?